Charging your EV

 How far can I travel on one charge?

-EVs such as the Nissan Leaf, Peugeot iOn, Renault's ZOE and Mercedes Smart ed, now appearing in Jersey, typically provide a range of around 90-125 miles.
+EVs such as the Nissan Leaf, Peugeot iOn, and Renault's ZOE, typically provide a range of around 90-125 miles.

 However, range will be affected by driving style, speed, heating temperature and air-conditioning use, all of which can deplete the battery more quickly.
 Understanding the factors will enable you to optimise range and all EVs are equipped with technology to help you do this.